-Day 8: Tuesday 14 May, Málaga - Granada
+Day 8: Tuesday 12 May, Málaga - Granada

-• Walking tour of Málaga
+- Walking tour of Málaga

+- Palacio Aduana

-- Picasso Museum - Visit and lunch at a private Andalusian farmhouse hosted by the owners, Málaga - Historical-Botanical Garden La Concepción, Málaga
+- Historical-Botanical Garden La Concepción, Málaga

 We spend the morning visiting key sites in Málaga including the Renaissance Cathedral with its fine Baroque façade, the remains of the Roman theatre and the exterior of Málaga's Alcázar (citadel).
+We also view the extensive archaeological collection held in the newly renovated Palacio de Aduana.